neurobagel/documentation/docs/maintaining.md

 We are continuously improving Neurobagel tools and services, so you may want to update your Neurobagel node to the latest version to benefit from new features and bug fixes.
-We always publish our tools as [Docker images on Dockerhub](https://hub.docker.com/repositories/neurobagel).
+We always publish our tools as [Docker images on DockerHub](https://hub.docker.com/repositories/neurobagel).

-Each Docker image has a version tag, and also two rolling tags:
+Each Docker image has a [semantic version](https://semver.org/) tag (vX.Y.Z), and also two rolling tags:

 - `latest` (the latest stable release).
 This is the default tag used in the Neurobagel `docker-compose.yml` file.
 - `nightly` (the latest build from the main branch).
 This tag is only used for compatibility testing and should not be used in production.